nadeemlab/SPT/docs/spatialprofilingtoolbox.scripts.spt-frequency-analysis.rst

-spt-frequency-analysis
+spt-density-analysis
 ======================

-This script represents a single job of the frequency analysis workflow.
+This script represents a single job of the density analysis workflow.
 It is not run directly by the user.